 The rapidly evolving world necessitates organizations to change quickly to keep pace.
 Organizations that are able to manage change well flourish, whereas those that don’t risk disruption or closure.
-Change management varies greatly based on the nature of business and the people involved.
+Managing Transformation varies greatly based on the nature of business and the people involved.
 It also depends on how well people understand the change process.

 Various frameworks and models have been formulated to manage change.
 Lewin’s Change Management Model is one such framework for understanding and managing organizational change in a simple and easy-to-understand way.
 Presented in 1947, Kurt Lewin’s approach to Change Management is still widely used by organizations to institute change.